- General Information

 - Policymakers have more insight and data on how programs are preparing new teachers.

 Question: Does edTPA take the place of faculty observation of candidates' clinical experience?

 No. Teacher educators in states that use edTPA will continue to observe and assess their students, and design their program and coursework as they always have. edTPA was not designed to take the place of faculty observation.
 Indeed, faculty observation is critical to the success of the implementation of a multiple-measures assessment system.
 Faculty observations, along with assessments embedded across the preparation curriculum, ensure candidates gain the skills and knowledge to demonstrate their readiness for the classroom.
-Well-prepared candidates with the dispositions to teach are expected to perform well on their capstone assessment, edTPA.
+Well-prepared candidates with the dispositions to teach are expected to perform well on their capstone assessment: edTPA.

-Question: What subjects will be available for edTPA?
+Question: What subjects are available for edTPA?

 - Agricultural Education

 - Early Childhood